bytecodealliance/wasmtime/docs/metaref.rst

 .. autoclass:: InstructionGroup
     :members:

-The basic Cretonne instruction set described in :doc:`langref` is defined by the Python module :mod:`base.instructions`.
+The basic Cranelift instruction set described in :doc:`langref` is defined by the Python module :mod:`base.instructions`.
 This module has a global value :data:`base.instructions.GROUP` which is an :class:`InstructionGroup` instance containing all the base instructions.